 How is your mail being handled?

 - Physically: When virtual addresses receive incoming mail, there is a human on the other end who scans your mail, opens your mail and then forwards or shreds it.
+Some virtual address providers outsource this process to third party providers, which can complicate the enforcement of secure procedures compared to providers who manage mail on-site.
 These services make it easier to manage your mail remotely, but they also introduce extra links in your privacy and security chain.

 - Digitally: How are your mail scans encrypted in the cloud and delivered to your computer or device over the internet?
 How easy would it be for a hacker to access these files or decrypt the data?